 After the disastrous result obtained by the Christian and Democratic Union (CDU) on the occasion of the latest German General elections, a kind of “Merkel-fatigue” became evident across the country.
-Well known experts, analysts and academics – most of which, one must concede, are men – denounced the “unfriendly” ruling-style of the Chancellor (“Ist es Wahnsinn, aber hat es auch Methode“; Streeck 2016).
-Some claimed that “Merkel tired citizens” (Merkel 2016), or, to say it with Jürgen Habermas: she left “Germany to swim like a brick” along history (Die Zeit 2016).
+Well known experts, analysts and academics – most of which men one must concede – denounced the “unfriendly” ruling-style of the Chancellor (“Ist es Wahnsinn, aber hat es auch Methode“; Streeck 2016).
+Some claimed that “Merkel tired citizens” (Merkel 2016), or, to say it with Jürgen Habermas, she left “Germany to swim like a brick”(Die Zeit 2016).

 In the first part of the book, the private-professional and political biography of Merkel is analysed against the backdrop of her experience in the DDR.
-Subsequently, in the second and third part, Mushaben focuses here attention on four case studies, trying to evaluate the achievements of Merkel’s legacy concerning the Euro-crisis, the refugee crisis, the relationship between Western and Eastern Germany, and, last but not least, the politics of energy.
+Subsequently, in the second and third part, Mushaben focuses here attention on four case studies, trying to evaluate the achievements of Merkel’s legacy in relation to the Euro-crisis, the refugee crisis, the relationship between Western and Eastern Germany, and, last but not least, the politics of energy.

-It is in this second and third part that readers get rid-off that sort of “pro-Merkel” flavour that emerges from the first section and which is contrasts so much today’s negative commentaries.
+It is in this last part, that readers get fastly rid off that sort of “pro-Merkel” flavour that emerges from the first section and which is in stark contrast to today’s negative commentaries.
 More specifically, the analysis of Merkel’s behaviour midst the Euro-crisis conveys the clear (and, for many German citizens, unpleasant) feeling that Germany does not practice at home what it preaches abroad.
 Likewise, as Mushaben discusses the current inequalities between Eastern and Western Germany, as well as the long-term economic, psychological and social consequences of the reunification process, the book can be seen as a j’accuse against the Western establishment, judged guilty of systematically neglecting the state of the German “Mezzogiorno”.
-Drawing insights from her past, extensive and far-reaching research on Eastern German social developments, the author shows how especially women suffered from a lack of social rights if compared to the standards of the West.
+Drawing insights from her past, wide and far reaching research on Eastern German social developments, the author shows how especially women suffered in terms of a lack of social rights, if compared to the standards of the West.
 Arguably, no West-German author would feel comfortable in drawing up this socio-economic picture in such a neat fashion.

 The fact that Mushaben did not set up other alternative conceptual frameworks depends as well on the book’s desired audience.
-Becoming Madam Chancellor is not meant to be a text for scholars only, but a reference for informed readers as well.
+Becoming Madame Chancellor is not meant to be a text for scholars only, but a reference for informed readers as well.
 The thoroughly-documented and relatively neutral perspective of the author is refreshing.
 Most of all, if compared to the one forging the commentaries of German experts, years after Merkel first appeared.
-That’s why, if anyone feels like having more about Madam Chancellor, this 342 long book is a more than advisable read.
+That’s why, if anyone feels like having more about Madame Chancellor, this 342 long book is a more than advisable read.